fhirpack/fhirpack/README.md

 ## Bugs and Feature Requests

-Please report any bugs you find on [our main GitLab Tracker](https://gitlab.com/fhirpack/main/-/issues), here or create a pull request in [our main repository according](https://gitlab.com/fhirpack/main) to our [contribution guidelines](CONTRIBUTING.rst).
+Please report any bugs you find on [our main GitLab Tracker](https://gitlab.com/fhirpack/main/-/issues) or here as well.

----
+If you want to contribute a fix or feature, you're welcomed to create a pull request from your fork/branch or create a merge request on [our main GitLab repository](https://gitlab.com/fhirpack/main) according to our [contribution guidelines](CONTRIBUTING.rst).

 ## License